rangareddy/install_apps_on_mac/README.md

 sh Install_Apps_on_Mac.sh
 ```

 > You need to run the above script with root user.
+For example 'sudo -u rangareddy sh Install_Apps_on_Mac.sh'

 ## List of Applications